svivekvarma/intro_to_gaming/intro_to_gaming.md

 - Working with the Canvas
 - Benefits of a graphics package
 - The Three Types of Animation
-- Using the State Machine
+- Basic interaction

 ---

 # Software

 - Easeljs : suite of visualization, sound and asset loading tools
-- Greensock's GSP : amazing tweening engine
+- Tweenjs : excellent tweening engine
 - https://github.com/wlongmire/intro_to_gaming

 ---